ros-mobile-robots/ros-mobile-robots.github.io/docs/hardware-interfaces.md

 fjp@ubuntu:~/git/2wd-robot$ sudo apt install i2c-tools
 ```

+This `i2cdetect` tool is  a  userspace program to scan an I2C bus for devices
+given a specific i2cbus argument which indicates  the number or name of the I2C bus to be scanned,
+and should correspond to one of the busses listed by `i2cdetect -l`.
+See also `info i2cdetect` for the manual page.

 To test if the i2c ports are working we use the following commands:

 ```console